 Most recently, he completed Comedy Central’s Key & Peele, a show beloved by critics and fans alike.
 Elevating the comedy sketches with his detailed designs and sets, Gary won a 2016 Art Directors Guild Award for the final season and was nominated for his first Primetime Emmy Award.

 Gary’s production design has been showcased on Comedy Central’s mini-series, Time Traveling Bong, created by and starring Broad City’s Ilana Glazer, and premiered at the TriBeCa Film Festival.

-Many of the highest profile comedic talents around have entrusted him to design their programs and specials, including The Meltdown with Jonah and Kumail, @midnight hosted by Chris Hardwick, Workaholics starring Blake Anderson, Adam Devine and Anders Holm, Netflix's comedy special Reggie Watts: Spatial, the new Freeform late night talk show Truth & Iliza (Iliza Shlesinger), the new Fred Armisen special for Netflix, as well as the feature film What Now? starring Kevin Hart.
+Many of the highest profile comedic talents around have entrusted him to design their programs and specials, including The Meltdown with Jonah and Kumail, @midnight hosted by Chris Hardwick, Workaholics starring Blake Anderson, Adam Devine and Anders Holm, Netflix's comedy special Reggie Watts: Spatial, a Freeform late night talk show Truth & Iliza (Iliza Shlesinger), the new Fred Armisen special for Netflix, as well as the feature film What Now? starring Kevin Hart.

-Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon Prime's Just Add Magic and Betas; TV Land’s Teachers and TruTv’s Those Who Can’t.
+Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon's Just Add Magic and Betas; TV Land’s Teachers and TruTv’s Those Who Can’t.
 He also created and produced E!’s #1 Single with Lisa Loeb.
-Gary’s upcoming projects include ABC's Downward Dog, Melissa McCarthy’s project for TV Land, Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.
+Gary’s recent projects include ABC's Downward Dog, Melissa McCarthy’s Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.